Hip Injuries, Age 12 and Older (cont.)

 - Wear protective gear during sports or recreational activities, such as roller-skating or soccer.
 Supportive splints, such as wrist guards, may lower your chance for injury.

 - Do not do activities that make one side of the pelvis higher than the other, such as running in only one direction on a track or working sideways on a slope.
 Keep your hips level.

 Hip injuries can happen from falls.
-For more information on how to prevent falls, see Preventing Falls.
+Do all you can to prevent falls.